Board of Trustees 2015

 Gwynne is a Solicitor and Chartered Company Secretary specialising in company commercial governance and charity law.
 She has worked for global multinational companies such as Gillette and Procter & Gamble for many years, in addition to being a Trustee of several charities.

-She is currently a legal adviser at the University of Reading.
+She is currently Company Secretary and Legal Services Manager at YMCA London South West.
 Gwynne is also a qualified nutritional therapist and coach, and a mentor for the Association of Women Chartered Secretaries.

 I started my career in the Third Sector by working for a social enterprise called Bridging to the Future which supports third sector start-ups based in Birmingham.
 During my 4 years in Birmingham I was also Trustee at Birmingham LGBT where as a charity we supported the LGBT community across the city through advocacy, awareness and health & wellbeing.

 I relocated to Brighton & Hove two and half years ago to further develop my career in the charity sector and now work for environmental charity Groundwork.
 At Groundwork I specialise in supporting community groups with local green spaces projects and deliver the Tesco Bags of Help grant scheme across Sussex.

 I am a chartered management accountant and have worked in a number of financial planning and analysis roles in sectors ranging from software, utilities, medical devices and retail.
 I now work in central Brighton for a large national health and welfare charity as a finance business analyst.
 In this role I act as an internal consultant, working with the organisation to analyse, identify and implement financial and organisational improvement projects.

 In this role I have played a leading role in helping the organisation change its corporate structure in order to take advantage of key VAT benefits while also designing a more effective performance reporting infrastructure.
 Both initiatives involved full project and change management expertise as structural and cultural change was required to ensure success.